hughrun/ephemetoot/README.md

 Depending on how many toots you have and how long you want to keep them, it may take a minute or two before you see any results.

-Note that the Mastodon API limits toot deletions to 30 deletes per 30 minutes.
-If you are running `ephemetoot` for the first time and have a lot of toots to delete, it may take a while as the script will pause for 30 minutes when it reaches a multiple of 30 deletions.

 ## Scheduling

 Deleting old toots daily is the best approach to keeping your timeline clean and avoiding problems wiht the API rate limit.